stacks-network/docs/src/pages/data-storage/collections.md

 same photo is available to the second app because the user data, including the photo, is shared via the user's decentralized ID.

 How do collections work?
-Blockstack builds a library containing commonly used data schemes.
+Hiro PBC builds a library containing commonly used data schemes.
 Developers use these classes and objects instead of creating their own, unique data schemes.
 Using a class from the collections library guarantees class data is stored in Gaia in that format; And, when retrieved, guarantees the same format is returned.
 This pre-release provides the `Contact` collection.
 A contact schema produces this structure: